Skip to main content

 3. Compensation Levels

-The total remuneration (basic remuneration, short-term performance-linked remuneration, restricted stock remuneration and performance-linked stock remuneration) is set at a level higher than that of peer companies in Japan if strategic and business performance targets are achieved, and lower than that of peer companies in Japan if they are not achieved.
+The total compensation (basic compensation, short-term performance-linked compensation, restricted stock compensation and performance-linked stock compensation) is set at a level higher than that of peer companies in Japan if strategic and business performance targets are achieved, and lower than that of peer companies in Japan if they are not achieved.

 Composition of Compensation Paid to Directors and Executive Officers (If 100% of the target for performance-linked compensation is achieved)